In a nutshell

-I’m a mother to a son and a grandmother to a wonderful granddaughter, and I’m in a happy relationship.
+I’m a mother to a son and a grandmother to a wonder two grandchildren, and I’m in a happy relationship.
 My life experiences include instigating a divorce and also finding out how it feels to have someone break up with you.
 In the past I spent a number of years alone, if not lonely.
 What I earn I principally spend on studying and travelling, both of which serve the same purpose: working my way towards the ‘real me’.

-I am a member of the Estonian Personnel Management Association, the Estonian Association of Business and Professional Women, the Estonian Holistic Regression Therapy Society and the International Association of Regression Therapists EARTh.
+I am a member of the Estonian Association of Business and Professional Women, the Estonian Holistic Regression Therapy Society and the International Association of Regression Therapists EARTh.

 People, and the mysteries hidden away inside them, are my passion.
 I’m fascinated by the dichotomies of human nature, like autonomy vs dependence, safety vs risk-taking, innovation vs conservativeness, togetherness vs solitariness, thirst for power vs acquiescence, the need to be loved vs indifference, maturity vs childishness, happiness vs sadness, empathy vs self-centredness, enjoyment vs self-denial and aggression vs the victim mentality.